magnusviri/dockerfiles/jamfpro/README.md

 # Jamf Pro docker-compose

-Docker Compose file to get [Jamf Pro](https://www.jamf.com/) running in a container.
+This is a docker–compose file to get [Jamf Pro](https://www.jamf.com/) running in a container.
 I have been using this to easily test [jctl](https://github.com/univ-of-utah-marriott-library-apple/jctl) against many different versions of Jamf Pro, which I run locally on my M1 laptop.
-I wanted to run my production server this way but alas, I never got up to the poing of running a production Docker server.
+I wanted to run my production server this way but alas, I never setup a production Docker server so I only use this for testing.

 FYI: Jamf Pro is not free and is not included in this repository.
 You must purchase it before this will work.
 And even if you purchase Jamf, you will want to request a development license.
 Request the development license from your [Jamf Account Team](https://account.jamf.com/account-team) (login required).

-Instructions for downloading Jamf Pro are below.

 This docker-compose file mounts the Jamf Pro ROOT.war file.
-Docker saves a lot of time and disk space over creating a dedicated VM for running a development Jamf server.
-It also mounts the mysql data folder, so the database can saved even if the container is thrown away.
-You can keep around old versions this way too.
+It also mounts the mysql data folder.
+Each of these is stored in a folder named after the version.
+Specify the version in the .env file.
+This allows you to keep around old versions and easily switch.

 ## Slack